-Wastewater treatment plants contain a mix of hazardous area classifications that few facilities match: Class I Division 1 zones around digesters and pump stations, Class I Division 2 zones near aeration basins, and Class II dust zones in biosolids handling areas — often within meters of each other.
-Selecting the wrong camera or installing it in the wrong zone creates both safety and compliance failures.
-This guide covers the specific NEC and ATEX requirements for wastewater surveillance systems.
+Explosion-proof cameras for wastewater treatment plants must handle a uniquely complex mix of hazardous area classifications: Class I Division 1 zones around digesters and pump stations, Class I Division 2 zones near aeration basins, and Class II dust zones in biosolids handling areas β often within meters of each other.
+Selecting the wrong explosion-proof camera or installing it in the wrong zone creates both safety and compliance failures.
+This guide covers the specific NEC and ATEX requirements for wastewater explosion-proof surveillance systems.

 Hazardous Area Classifications in Wastewater Facilities